-Link to your website from your videos
+Link to your associated website from videos

 - Go to Advanced Channel Settings by clicking your account icon > Creator Studio > Channel > Advanced.